TerrordactylDesigns/TerrorDoc/README.md

 ## Setup

 Download.

+Run

+    npm install

-Run npm install from the extracted directory to install dependencies
+from the extracted directory to install dependencies.

     npm start

 Go to [http://localhost:3000](http://localhost:3000)

 Click select a file and.... seriously...
 It's 2 buttons, You'll be OK.....